Keerthigaprabagar/HCLBatch1/InventoryManagement/README.md

 5. Register a new user (Account → Register), then Login.
 6. Go to Products → Add Product, Warehouses → Add Warehouse, Inventory → Adjust stock.

-## Notes
-- Connection string is in `appsettings.json`.
-Default uses SQL Express:
-  `Server=.\\SQLEXPRESS;Database=InventoryDb;Trusted_Connection=True;`
-  Change if needed.
-- Passwords are hashed with SHA256 (simple hasher) for demo only.
-For production use ASP.NET Core Identity.
-- If you want, I can run through the exact commands step-by-step.

-Generated on: 2025-08-29T17:00:40.839165Z